OBJECTIVES AND TARGETED SKILLS

 MONITORING AND ASSESSMENT OF RESULTS

 All sessions are interactive.
 Each session is introduced by a presentation punctuated by exchanges with the participants.
-Attendees can also discuss the content via a chat on Zoom.
+Virtual attendees can also discuss the content via a chat on Teams.
 The use of workshops will focus on skills development to enable participants to feel confident in using the tools explored without support when they return to their organisations.

 TARGET AUDIENCE AND PRECONDITIONS